GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### One of the greatest joys in computer programming is discovering a new, faster, more efficient algorithm for doing something — particularly if a lot of well-respected people have come up with worse solutions.
+> ### It was on one of my journeys between the EDSAC room and the punching equipment the realization came over me with full force that a good part of the remainder of my life was going to be spent in finding errors in my own programs.
 >
-> ~ *Danny Hillis*
+> ~ *Maurice Wilkes*

 ---
 ## 🏎 Quick Facts